 The cheapest way to get to Maastricht from Amsterdam Airport Schiphol and Brussels Airport is by train.

 The Schiphol train station is situated directly below the airport.
 You can pick up a free baggage trolley from the platform.
 Via Schiphol Plaza you can walk straight to the departure or arrival hall.
 Train tickets are available from the yellow ticket machines near the platforms at Schiphol Plaza or from the ticket offices, which are situated close to the red/white-checked cube at Schiphol Plaza.
 Trains depart for Maastricht twice an hour.Buy a one-way ticket (“enkele reis”) to Maastricht Central Station.
 Intercity trains are faster than local trains (“stoptrein” or “sprinter”).
 When in doubt, you can always ask someone at the ticket office.
 You will soon notice that almost everyone in the Netherlands speaks English fairly well.
 For journey advice and time tables you can also check: www.ns.nl/en .

 There is a train station in the basement of Brussels airport; level -1, just follow the signs.
 You can buy a ticket to Maastricht there and you can ask for a printed itinerary.
 For more information, consult the website of the Belgian Railways .

 If you are staying in the Netherlands shorter than 90 days you might need a visa (MVV) to enter the Netherlands.
 This depends on your nationality.

-You DO need a visa for a stay of up to 90 days if you are a national of one of the following countries: check overview [icon name=”external-link-alt”].
 Please contact the embassy or consulate of the Netherlands in your country for more information.